alejleon/Record_Shufflr/README.md

 ## Overview

-Shufflr is an app that takes a user's Discogs username and returns a shuffled record from their record collection to be spun up.
+Shufflr is an app that takes a user's Discogs username and returns a shuffled record from their record collection to be played.

 ## Technology